juribeparada/MMDVM_HS/README.md

 Be aware that some Blue Pill STM32F103 board are defectives.
 If you have trouble with USB, please check this: http://wiki.stm32duino.com/index.php?title=Blue_Pill

 VHF (144-148 MHz) support for ZUMSpot is added by an external 18 nH inductor between L1 and L2 pins of ADF7021.
+This will enable dual band (VHF/UHF) operation.

 Dual ADF7021 for full duplex operation (#define DUPLEX in Config.h) will work only with a big RX/TX frequency separation (5 MHz or more in UHF band for example) and proper antenna filtering.
 At the moment #define ADF7021_CARRIER_BOARD (Config.h) with STM32F103 platform is supported.
 Please see [BUILD.md](BUILD.md) for pinout details.